-a.
-State Employees and State Hospital Employees.
+b.
+Prospective State Employees and State Hospital Employees.

 i.
-On or before September 27, 2021, a state hospital employee and a state employee shall: (1) be fully vaccinated against COVID-19, (2) have received the first dose and have either received a second dose or have an appointment for the second dose in a two-dose series vaccination, such as Pfizer or Moderna vaccines, or has received a single-dose vaccine, such as Johnson & Johnson's Janssen vaccine, or (3) be exempt from this requirement because a physician, physician's assistant, or advanced practice registered nurse determined that the administration of COVID-19 vaccine is likely to be detrimental to the health of the state employee or state hospital employee, or the state employee or state hospital employee objects to vaccination on the basis of a sincerely held religious or spiritual belief, and the state employee or state hospital employee is able to perform her or his essential job functions with a reasonable accommodation that is not an undue burden on the state agency, provided that any state hospital employee or state employee claiming such exemption such shall apply for an exemption due to medical conditions or sincerely held religious or spiritual beliefs.
-Each request for an exemption will be considered on an individualized, case by case basis.
-Employees who have applied for an exemption must provide appropriate supporting documentation upon request; and
+On and after September 27, 2021, a covered state agency shall, prior to extending an offer of employment to, or entering into a contract for the in-person services of a state employee or a state hospital employee require that such employee (1) is fully vaccinated against COVID-19, (2) has received the first dose and has either received a second dose or has an appointment for the second dose in a two-dose series vaccination, such as Pfizer or Moderna vaccines, or has received a single-dose vaccine, such as Johnson & Johnson's Janssen vaccine, (3) is exempt from this requirement because a physician, physician's assistant, or advanced practice registered nurse determined that the administration of COVID-19 vaccine is likely to be detrimental to the state employee's or state hospital employee's health, or the individual objects to vaccination on the basis of a sincerely held religious or spiritual belief, and the state employee or state hospital employee is able to perform her or his essential job functions with a reasonable accommodation that is not an undue burden on the covered state agency, provided that any state employee or state hospital employee claiming such exemption shall apply for an exemption on the basis of medical conditions or sincerely held religious or spiritual beliefs.
+Each request for an exemption shall be considered on an individualized, case-by-case basis.
+Any person who has applied for an exemption shall provide appropriate supporting documentation upon request.